rlrightleft/learn-SQL-MySQL/README.md

 # 📊 SQL Zoo Solutions

-*My solutions to and reflections from [SQLZoo](https://sqlzoo.net) exercises (MySQL dialect).*
+*My solutions to [SQLZoo](https://sqlzoo.net) exercises (MySQL dialect).*

 ---

 ## 📝 About This Repository
-This repository contains my solutions and personal reflections on various **exercises and quizzes** from SQLZoo.
-It’s meant as a learning resource and a way to practice SQL concepts hands-on.
-Solutions include explanations to help reinforce my understanding of SQL queries, joins, subqueries, and more.
+My solutions to **SQLZoo exercises and quizzes**, designed as a hands-on learning resource to practice SQL concepts.

+All solutions were 100% correct at the time of upload and include explanations to reinforce key SQL topics like queries, joins, subqueries, and more.

 **SQL Dialect:** MySQL